nubbthedestroyer/aws-workshop/exercises/2-ec2-instances/README.md

 1. Click "Add Rule"
 1. In the "Type" dropdown, select HTTP.
 Leave the other values as is.
 1. Click "Review and Launch", and then Click "Launch"
-1. You'll be asked to select the keypair using the name you specified earlier.
+1. You'll be asked to select the keypair using the name you specified or manually created earlier.

 Your instance should be up and running in a few minutes.
 You can watch its status by clicking on the instance ID you see or by visiting the AWS Console and looking at the instance list.